Usbac/wolff/docs/template.md

 ## Escape

-You may want to escape the template tags, in that situation only prefix your text/tag with an `~` symbol, like this:
+For escaping the template tags, only prefix your text/tag with an hypen `~` symbol, like this:

 ```
 ~{{ $message }}